tecdct2941/Ansible/README.md

 ## Executing the playbook

-Once you succesfully clone the file.
+Once you succesfully clone the repository.
 The last step is to execute the plyabook by running the following command.
 Make sure you are in the right directory /Playbook/Anisble-ACI

     ansible-playbook -i hosts site.yml